Avarel/ert-concierge/PAYLOAD.md

 The `target` field must follow one of three possible variants, which are demonstrated below.
 The `NAME` and `UUID` target types will directly pass the message to a single target client.
-The `GROUP` target type will broadcast the message to all of the group's subscribers.

 The `data` field is transmitted verbatim.

+### Service Target
+The `SERIVCE` target type is special.
+If the owner of a service sends a message to the service, then it will be broadcasted for everyone subscribed to the service.
+On the other hand, subscribers of a service sending a message to the service will only send the message to the owner of the service.

 ### Structure